 - Interpreting our lobby exhibit and answering visitor questions.

 - Assisting Planetarium Staff with other activities for the public, such as our solar observing telescope demonstration.

 Sailing Center Program

-This program introduces beginners to the basics of sailing on our fleet of 12 JY15 and more than 50 Dyer Dhows.
-Each summer, volunteers get the exciting opportunity to work hands-on with students as they experience being on the water, often for the first time.
-Our volunteers are crucial to our programs as they are role models for our campers and the eyes and ears for our summer staff.
-Each class begins with a classroom “chalk talk” or lecture about that day’s activities, followed by activities on the Mystic River to practice sailing techniques lead by US SAILING-certified sailing instructors.
-Volunteers are the helping hands for the instructors, ready and willing to do whatever is asked in order to make the program run smoothly.
-This is a rain-or-shine program so be sure to check the weather the morning of and come prepared with foul weather gear.
+This program introduces junior volunteers to the background of running a sailing fleet of 12 JY15 and more than 50 Dyer Dhows.
+Each summer, volunteers get the exciting opportunity to get hands-on experience of being on the water.
+Each class begins with a classroom “chalk talk” or conversation about that day’s activities, followed by practicing sailing techniques lead by US SAILING-certified sailing instructors on the Mystic River.
+Volunteers are the helping hands for the instructors, ready and willing to support the program, and help to allow it to run smoothly.
+This is a rain-or-shine program so be sure to check the weather the morning of and come prepared with the correct gear.